KavyaVee00/CS-5004-Theory/README.md

         this.size = size;
     }
 ```
 In the constructor, when you use "this.name = name;", it means you're assigning the value of the "name" parameter to the "name" variable of the current robot object.
 Same goes for "this.model = model;".
 You're assigning the value of the "model" parameter to the "model" variable of the robot object.
 So if we're thinking about it in the sense of boxes, when we use "this" in the constructor, it's like the robot talking to itself, saying "Hey, I'm the robot we're talking about, so put my name in my name box, my model in my model box, and my size in my size box."
-It'w what essentially gives the each box what is supposed to go inside them.
+It'w what essentially directing the data into it's corrosponding box.

 But these aren’t enough to create a WHOLE robot.
 It needs to be able to do something or have a functionality.
 Maybe we might want it to walk or lift a box.
 These actions are known as methods.